 Giant rhinowombat: Diprotodon

 - Australian mammalofauna hasn't changed much since the non-avian dinosaur extinction (not counting human influence of course): there have always been marsupials and monotremes in the Land Down Under.
 Since modern Australian mammals are already so bizarre-looking, how would their predecessors have looked?
 Not unlike their descendants, really; but some were a bit larger.
 The Up to Eleven examples were the herbivorous Diprotodonts, called after their most well-known member: Diprotodon.
 Related with modern wombats, they were a lot bigger: the largest species reached the size of a rhinoceros.
 With their robust limbs and massive body, they literally resembled hornless rhinos, and resembled also several extinct “Ungulates” (like the South American Toxodon or the early Coryphodon).
-Indeed, Australian marsupials have made an extraordinary case of Convergent Evolution with “placental” mammals.
+Indeed, Australian marsupials have made an extraordinary case of Convergent Evolution with placental mammals.
 Among differences between diprotodonts and ungulates, other than (of course) their reproductive system, is that the former had the same rodent-like incisors seen in modern wombats.

 Giant koalaroo: Procoptodon

 - After diprotodonts, the biggest known prehistoric marsupials were kangaroos.
-These are a very recent-evolved and specialized subgroup of Australian marsupials related with koalas, wombats and diprotodonts.
+These are a very recently-evolved and specialized subgroup of Australian marsupials related with koalas, wombats and diprotodonts.
 Together, these animals (plus others) make the most diversified marsupial subgroup, incidentally called “Diprotodonts” as well.
 One of the biggest extinct kangaroos was Procoptodon.
-10 ft tall (twice a modern red-kangaroo), it had a short stocky tail and a flat, round snout; the latter has given to it the nickname “Koala-faced kangaroo”.
+10 ft tall (twice a modern red kangaroo), it had a short stocky tail and a flat, round snout; the latter has given to it the nickname “Koala-faced kangaroo”.
 Despite these difference, its bodyplan was the same of its modern relatives, being well-suited to jump (though probably less-agile).
-But unlike modern roos, Procoptodon was probably a browser of high tree-foliage no other animal could reach.
+But unlike modern kangaroos, Procoptodon was probably a browser of high tree-foliage no other animal could reach.
 As a whole, kangaroos are considered the Australian equivalents of the hoofed mammals from every other landmass.
 Indeed, the “koalaroo” made this even more than the others: its feet had only one toe each, ending with a true horse-like hoof.

 When big cats had a pouch: Thylacosmilus

 - Ancient Australia seen also an unique animal which has no modern relatives: Thylacoleo, (“pouched lion”) nicknamed the “marsupial lion”.
 It was so-called because its body shape, sharp claws, and short head remember modern big-cats; but unlike the latter, it had rodent-like incisors instead of the classic fangs.
 Scientists once thought it was indeed vegetarian like a rodent; they now know it was predatory.
 Not only that, it could have been the most efficient mammalian predator ever.
 Despite being not bigger than a jaguar, some think it was able to kill even Diprotodonts and giant kangaroos!
 There was another marsupial which convergently resembled a cat even more than the former: the similar-named Thylacosmilus (“pouched smilodont”), nicknamed the “marsupial sabertooth”.
 The same size of the “marsupial lion”, Thylacosmilus had two ever-growing upper fangs virtually identical to actual sabre-toothed cats, and possibly used in the same way.
 To protect these fangs, the lower jaw has a couple of bony “sheaths” covered with skins, which could have given it a curious “drooping lips” appearance.
-The most curious thing, however, is Thylacosmilus was not Australian at all: it was South-American, and lived before true sabertoothed cats (Smilodon populator) outcompeted it in South American plains.
+The most curious thing, however, is Thylacosmilus was not Australian at all: it was South American, and lived before true sabertoothed cats (Smilodon populator) outcompeted it in South American plains.
 Today, possums and possum-like animals are the only marsupials left here.
 Their Aussie relatives were more lucky: before the Ice Ages, placental mammals didn’t manage to reach the Land Down Under (rats-bats excluded).
-That’s why kangaroos, wombats and so on are still-living today.
-Sadly, their enlarged relatived missed the opportunity, perhaps due to a new kind of colonizers arrived only some thousands years ago: humans.
+That’s why kangaroos, wombats and so on are still living today.
+Sadly, their enlarged relatives missed the opportunity, perhaps due to a new kind of colonizers arrived only some thousands years ago: humans.

 Sonic the giant echidna: Prehistoric long-beaked Echidnas

 - Prehistoric marsupials were not the only oversized mammals in ancient Australia: monotremes, too, were amazing.
-Modern monotremes are the most archaic still-living mammals, and are well-known because they have preserved the original habit to produce eggs instead of alive newborns.
+Modern monotremes are the most archaic extant mammals, and are well-known because they have preserved the original habit to produce eggs instead of alive newborns.
 Their extinct relatives are poorly-known in fossil record, and were not different than the modern ones (platypus and echidna).
 However, one member of the echidna group reached the size of a sheep: Zaglossus hartmanni, closely related with modern long-beaked echidnas.
-It’s weird that the astouning fauna which lived once in Australia was totally missed by the Walking With producers.
-With giant koalaroos, giant rhinowombats, rat-toothed uberlions, and giant ancestor of Sonic available (not to mention Up to Eleven komodo-dragons and giant running birds)… it's unfortunate that such an episode never materialized.
+It's weird that the astouning fauna which lived once in Australia was totally missed by the Walking With producers.
+With giant koalaroos, giant rhinowombats, rat-toothed uberlions, and giant ancestor of Sonic available (not to mention Up to Eleven komodo dragons and giant running birds)… it's unfortunate that such an episode never materialized.